cdsap/Talaiot/README.md

     }
 ```

-To check

- As you can see we don't have data to analyz.
- We are providing an example of
+Once is finished you can check the results on the Grafana Dashboard http://localhost:3003/d/F9jppxQiz/android-task-tracking?orgId=1

+## Contributing
+Talaiot is Open Source and accepts contributions of new Publishers, metrics and Dashboards that we can include as provisioned ones in the
+Docker image.

 ## Thanks
-Pascal Hartig, [Build Time Tracker](https://github.com/passy/build-time-tracker-plugin) it was totally an inspiration.
+Pascal Hartig, [Build Time Tracker](https://github.com/passy/build-time-tracker-plugin) it was totally an inspiration to build this plugin.

 Anton Malinsky for all the help.